Home › Destinations › Europe › Italy

 Of course, Italy has many famous destinations, such as Rome and Venice, yet Trieste shines with its own charm.

-Not only are there charming cafes where James Joyce spent time but also a strong love affair with coffee drinking (more on that later).
+Not only are there charming cafes where James Joyce spent time, but also an intense love affair with coffee drinking (more on that later).

 It is the capital of the Friuli-Venezia Giulia region, with Austrian influences (it was a part of the Austro-Hungarian Empire).
 It has beautiful neoclassical architecture similar to Vienna and Europe’s largest seafront square.